-Effect of Proposed Changes
+Effect of the Bill

-CS/HB 673 amends s.
-943.326, F.S., to create "Gail's Law"19 to require FDLE, subject to an appropriation and no later than July 1, 2023, to create and maintain a statewide database to track the location, processing status, and storage of SAKs.
+CS/CS/HB 673 amends s.
+943.326, F.S., to create "Gail's Law"19 to require FDLE, subject to an appropriation and no later than July 1, 2023, to create and maintain a statewide database to track the location, processing status, and storage of each SAK collected after the database is implemented.
 The database must be accessible by: